Elliptical vs Treadmill

 Modern treadmills have evolved far beyond simple moving belts.
 Today's models feature sophisticated cushioning systems designed to reduce impact while maintaining the natural biomechanics of running and walking.
 Motor power typically ranges from 2.0 to 4.0 continuous horsepower, with higher-powered units providing smoother operation and better durability for running workouts.

-Incline capabilities have become standard, with many models offering grades up to 15% or even 40% as the NordicTrack X24 on specialized units.
+Incline capabilities have become standard, with the majority of models offering grades up to 15%, and some reaching 40%, such as the NordicTrack X24, on specialized units.
 This feature dramatically expands workout variety and allows users to simulate hill running without leaving their homes.
 Some high-end models also offer decline settings to replicate downhill running for comprehensive training.

 Manual treadmills, which rely on user power rather than motors, have seen renewed interest as a more affordable and environmentally conscious option, though they require more effort to operate and typically limit workout intensity.